bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] The template can add classes to the items which get propagated onto the subview elements.

 I can foresee a problem where the unsaved item view remains with a handle on the formerly unsaved item which is now saved.
+Using `add()` with fallback to return the existing object only works for objects that have an ID.
+For the new one, we get back a fresh one each time.